 They were originally bred to guard, but they are not an aggressive breed.
 Being very vocal and territorial, they make great watch dogs and companions.

-Still considered by some countries to be the German Spitz, the two breeds have diverged after they initially came to the United States.
+Still considered by some countries to be the German Spitz dog, the two breeds have diverged after they initially came to the United States.

-Have I forgotten any all Alaskan Dog Breeds?
+Have I forgotten any all Alaskan Dog Breeds, or other Spitz Dogs?

 Please let me know using the Contact Me button.